gracamachel/mongolia-web3-dApp/README.md

 ## Introduction

-This project is a test assignment designed to simulate real-world development scenarios and assess my skills.
+This project is a hobby project designed to simulate real-world development scenarios and assess my skills.
 It involves fixing a verification issue on the registration and login processes, integrating a wallet connection feature on the profile page using Web3, and displaying the current Ethereum price on the user profile page.
 The project is built using Node.js version 16, and you'll need to work with potentially deprecated packages due to this version requirement.

 ### Prerequisites